 We also checked into a box room, and it was the worst place we stayed on our whole trip.
 And that’s not saying much considering the actual place (Reggae Guest House Hostel) was fine and we had a private room for once, but our room was like a cupboard.
 There was space for the bed, our bags, and our feet – and no windows.

 We headed to a restaurant inside Central Market that one of them had been recommended and it looked very posh so I immediately worried about the price!
 This is how I travel.
-But it actually wasn’t too bad, and who says you can’t treat yourself once in a while?
+But it wasn’t too bad, and who says you can’t treat yourself once in a while?
 The good company alone was worth it.

-Afterwards, they wanted to check out some temples and go through Little India on the way to the Petronas Towers.
+Afterwards, they wanted to check out some temples and stroll through Little India on the way to the Petronas Towers.
 We quickly ducked into a temple when the rain started – and I ended up filming one of the most insane tropical thunderstorms we’ve ever seen!

 When we dared to venture out again, we could hear crazy claps of thunder in the distance, and soon we had to run into a shop for cover again.
 Where the hell is Starbucks when you need it?!?
 Or any coffee shop?!
 ANY!?!?
 What is wrong with you, KL!?